arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/tutorials/cheat-sheet/cheat-sheet.md

 renesas\0.5.0\bootloaders\SANTIAGO"

 - Identify the **dfu.exe***
-- Instal the Renesas flash programmer ([download page](https://www.renesas.com/us/en/software-tool/renesas-flash-programmer-programming-gui))
+- Install the Renesas flash programmer ([download page](https://www.renesas.com/us/en/software-tool/renesas-flash-programmer-programming-gui))
 - To flash the bootloader:
     - Select dfu.exe.
     - Connet your board.
     - Short the BOOT and GND pin found on the UNO R4 Minima
     - Go to the Connect Settings tab.
-    - Select COM port in teh Tool > select the port shown in the IDE.
+    - Select COM port in the Tool > select the port shown in the IDE.
     - Press start.

 ## Renesas R7FA4M1AB3CFM